zhengjunyao-work/arc24/docs/modeling/Iteration_43_train_a_verifier.md

 - [ ] What is the best way to use the model?
 There might be some compute intensive way and a faster and approximate one
 - [ ] Measure the improvement over voting
 - [ ] Can I train a single model to do all the tasks?
+- [ ] What if instead of choosing two options I just request the model to answer if the proposed output is correct or not?
+  That would simplify the post-processing a lot.